ctava-msft/oct-exp/readme.md

 # Introduction

 This instructions give setup and steps to train models to generate synthetic images of Optical coherence tomography (OCT).

 # Prerequisites

-- Compute node with GPU has alredy been created and runding.
+- Compute node with GPU has alredy been created and running.
+- Be sure to set a 15 idle timeout.

 # Setup environment

 Run the following commands to setup a python virtual env.

 ```